fbpx

 HOW IT WORKS – THE DETAILS

-Our opening hui starts with a karakia, welcome / introductions and we go over the days risk management and opportunities for play.
-After the short hui, children then go off and choose what play that want to do.
+Tamariki can arrive between 9.30-10am.
+Our opening hui starts at 10am with a karakia, welcome / introductions and we go over the days risk management and opportunities for play.
+To support social development and relationships within the group, a game or short group activity will be played and then children go off and choose what play that want to do.

 We have a rolling kai and there is a nice place in the sun where parents often sit with their tamariki.
 We are a community when it comes to looking after the children, we run with the ‘It takes a village’ ethos.
-At the end of the sessions we start packing up around 1.10pm and then we have a quick check in with the tamariki to reflect on the days adventures and say farewell till next time.
+At the end of the sessions we start packing up around 1.30pm and then we have a check in with the tamariki to reflect on the days adventures, maybe a short game and say farewell till next time.

 AGE: